-The financial criteria for Executive Committee members are the same as climate (Group GHG emissions), and diversity (rate of recruitment of women among managers within the scope of responsibility) at 5% each.
+The financial criteria for Executive Committee members are the same as those for the Chief Executive Officer; the financial criteria for the other senior managers include their direct areas of responsibility (scopes N and N+1) on EBIT, Free Cash Flow and G&A (General & Administration) criteria.
+The non-financial criteria cover health and safety (prevention rate within the scope of responsibility), climate (Group GHG emissions), and diversity (rate of recruitment of women among managers within the scope of responsibility) at 5% each.